Geometric pressure for multimodal maps of the interval: Preliminaries

 If no $f^k(L')$ intersects $K$ we can apply Lemma \ref{nonwandering} and conclude that $a$ is eventually periodic.
 Moreover by Lemma \ref{nonwandering} we can find periodic $a'=f^s(a)$ such that $a'\in\partial(\hI_K)\setminus\Crit(f)$.

 We conclude that all $|f^k(L')|$ for $k$ large enough are bounded away from 0 by a constant $D(a')$.
 This is obvious if $a'$ (more precisely its orbit $O(a'))$) is repelling.
 We just define $D(a'):=\dist (O(a'), \partial W)$ for $W$ as in Definition~\ref{periodic}.
 Finally notice that $a'$ cannot be indifferent.
-Indeed, if $a'$ were indifferent, attracting from one side, this side would be the side on which $f^s(L')$ lied, disjoint from $K$.
+Indeed, if $a'$ were one-sided attracting, the attracting side would be the side on which $f^s(L')$ lied, disjoint from $K$.
 Hence all $f^s(a_n)$ would be on the other side.
 Hence $f^s(T'_n)$ and therefore $T_n$ would contain indifferent periodic points (belonging to $O(a')$) for $n$ large enough, what would contradict the assumptions.

 We again arrive at contradiction with $|T_n|\to 0$.

 \

 The proof that if $|T|$ is small enough then for any sequence $T'_n$ being components of $f^{-j_n}(T)$ respectively, for varying $T$, intersecting $K$ (i.e. pull-backs, see Definition~\ref{pull-back}) we have uniformly $|T'_n|\to 0$, is virtually the same.